Why Use Icons?

 Icons Best Practices

-- Always review the Multimedia Reference Checker - Before you deploy an app, confirm that all of the multimedia links are complete and have the right file type.
+- Double check your icons: Before you deploy an app, confirm that all of the multimedia links are complete and have the right file type by using the Multimedia Reference Checker.
 You can also find the pixel size of your image next to the link.